imixs/imixs-cloud/README.md

 	    |+ MY-APP/
 	       |  docker-compose.yml

-The /management/ subfolder holds the configuration for all management services running on the management node only.
+The **/management/** subfolder holds the configuration for all management services running on the management node only.
+This confiugration is maintained within this project and can be customized for individual needs.

-The /apps/ directory contains service setups to start applications running typically on the worker nodes.
+The **/apps/** directory is the place where the custom business services are configured.
 Each sub-directory holds at least one docker-compose.yml file to startup the corresponding service and optional additional configuration files.

 You can checkout this structure from [GitHub](https://github.com/imixs/imixs-cloud) or you can create the folders manually.